Incognito/rumprun_wiki_wiki/Repo:-rumpuser-xen.md

 of that of a full OS, yet still achieving the isolation provided by Xen.

 For applications a POSIX-y interface is provided.
-Some applications, such as those using file systems or sockets interfaces, will more or less work out-of-the-box.
+Some applications, such as those using file systems or sockets interfaces or pthreads, will more or less work out-of-the-box.
 Limitations include applications which do not fit into a single-process no-VM model, such as applications using `fork()` or `execve()`.
 These limitations may sometimes be overcome by